What’s a silvopasture and what can it do for me?

 Silvopastures are the integration of trees and forages into a working system on a farm.
 ‘Silva’ is a Latin term, referring to the trees of a region, while pasture is a parcel of land devoted to livestock grazing.
 Silvopasture is a form of Agroforestry.

 Silvopastures should be intentional and can be viewed as an intensive form of on-farm management for timber production, fruits and seeds, forage products, livestock production and husbandry, and wildlife habitat.
-Well-managed silvopastures (a) employ agronomic principals using a variety of introduced or native forages, (b) provide reasonable nutrient inputs and nitrogen-fixing legumes to foster fertility, and (c) utilize rotational stocking approaches and other top grazing management principles to optimize forage utilization and ecological well-being of soil, water, air, and biological resources on the farm.
+Well-managed silvopastures (a) employ agronomic principles using a variety of native or introduced forages, (b) provide reasonable nutrient inputs and nitrogen-fixing legumes to foster fertility, and (c) utilize rotational stocking approaches and other top grazing management principles to optimize forage utilization and ecological well-being of soil, water, air, and biological resources on the farm.

 Why adopt silvopasture on your farm?